tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 Power is everything when being an engineer.
 Laptops were always a complete joke for me, and developing engineering skills as a self-taught was always a priority.
-Hence, I chose desktops over laptops.
+Hence, **I chose desktops over laptops**.

 The problem with desktops is that I was screwed up when I needed a "computer" (they mean a laptop) for an on-campus exam or work (online classes didn't exist until 2020).

-The trade-off is crucial: a powerful laptop (which is nonsense) costs you many times more than an older and powerful Optiplex desktop.
+The trade-off is crucial: a powerful laptop (which is nonsense) costs you many times more than an older but powerful Optiplex desktop.
 Not to say the maintenance costs of toy laptops.

 So, **I used my phone to read PDF books and copy math problems to solve while on